SeannyPhoenix/god-is-the-devil/README.md

 ## Part 2: I Am God

 Part 2 is a discussion of the true nature and responsibility of man.
 I will attempt to show that in the absense of a universial deity, every being is god in themselves, and will choose what kind of god they will be.

+## Part 3: All Is Mold

+Part 3 is an interpretation of humanity and the entire Earth ecosystem is the evolution of mold on the planet.
+Even humanity is simply the evolution of consciousness.